sci-hpc/scicluster/jobs/slurm_parameter.rst

 Depending on the frequency and bandwidth demand of your setup, you can either just start a number of MPI tasks or request whole nodes.
 While using whole nodes guarantees a lower latency and higher bandwidth it usually results in a longer queuing time compared to cluster wide job.
-With the latter the SLURM manager can distribute your task across all nodes of sci-cluster-testing and utilize otherwise unused cores on nodes which for example run a 6 core job on a 8 core node.
+With the latter the SLURM manager can distribute your task across all nodes of Scicluster and utilize otherwise unused cores on nodes which for example run a 6 core job on a 8 core node.
 This usually results in shorter queuing times but slower inter-process connection speeds.

 ..
-To be modified for sci-cluster
+To be modified for scicluster

 ..
 We strongly advice all users to ask for a given set of cores when submitting
 .. multi-core jobs.
 To make sure that you utilize full nodes, you should ask for
 .. sets that adds up to both 16 and 20 (80, 160 etc) due to the hardware specifics
-.. of Sci-cluster-testing i.e. submit the job with ``--ntasks=80`` **if** your application
+.. of Scicluster i.e. submit the job with ``--ntasks=80`` **if** your application
 .. scales to this number of tasks.

 ..
 This will make the best use of the resources and give the most predictable